NH-pro/weekend-sql-to-do-list/checklist.md

     [] Whether or not a Task is complete should also be stored in the database.

     [] Deleting a Task should remove it both from the front end as well as the Database.

+Create a Database:
+    [x] Be sure to create a new database through Postico.
+Use the name weekend-to-do-app.
+You will need to use this name in your database connection configuration on your server.

+ Database Structure:
+    [] Please include a database.sql text file in your repo that includes all of your CREATE TABLE queries.
+This is so we can re-create your database while testing your app.